nateforsyth/nateforsyth.github.io/_posts/2020-07-22-modernising-legacy-app-aspnet48-jwt-sql-efdatafirst-react-1.md

 Install the following dependencies using the package manager console:

-- BCrypt.NET.0.1.0 ().
 - System.IdentityModel.Tokens.Jwt.5.5.0
 - Microsoft.Owin.Security.Jwt.4.1.0
 - Microsoft.AspNet.WebApi.Owin.5.2.7
 - Microsoft.Owin.Host.SystemWeb.4.1.0

-#### A note on BCrypt

-I am using a specific version of [BCrypt](https://github.com/BcryptNet/bcrypt.net) because it was used in the legacy application to encrypt stored credentials, and we need to ensure that we can decrypt them in a consistent manner.
-Points to note:

-1 - Apply salt to new passwords when persisting them to the db for the first time.
-2 - Check a hashed password with; **BCrypt.Net.BCrypt.Verify(plainTextPw, hashedPw)**

 #### Run the project and test the out of the box endpoint with Postman